Atukas77/assembly_sim/README.md

-The program has four “registers” of memory that can only hold integer numbers and have the names A, B, C, and D.
-It also has 2048 addresses of simulated RAM memory which can be accessed via their address between 0 and 2047

-It understands the following instructions related to memory:
+This program simulates a pseudo-assembly language with four integer-based registers: A, B, C, and D. Additionally, it includes 2048 memory addresses (simulated RAM), which can be accessed using addresses ranging from 0 to 2047.

+Supported Instructions:

+Memory Operations:
-• LOADA <MEM> <ADDR>: Load the value at memory address ADDR into register MEM.
+LOADA: Loads the value from memory address ADDR into register MEM.
-• LOAD <MEM>: Execute LOADA, using the value in register A as address ADDR.
+LOAD: Performs LOADA, using the value in register A as ADDR.
-• LOADI <MEM> <VALUE>: Sets MEM to the given value.
+LOADI: Assigns the specified value directly to MEM.
-• STOREA <MEM> <ADDR>: Store the value contained in register MEM at memory address ADDR.
+STOREA: Saves the value in register MEM to memory address ADDR.
-• STORE <MEM>: Execute STOREA, using the value in register A as address ADDR.
+STORE: Executes STOREA, using the value in register A as ADDR.
-Attempting to access an address not between 0 (inclusive) and 2048 (exclusive) is considered an error.
-Moreover, some basic mathematics are supported:
+Accessing memory outside the range of 0 to 2047 results in an error.
+Arithmetic Operations:
-• MOVE <MEM1> <MEM2>: Copies the value of MEM2 to MEM1.
+MOVE: Copies the value from MEM2 into MEM1.
-• ADDI <MEM> <VALUE>: Add VALUE to MEM and store the result in MEM.
+ADDI: Adds a given VALUE to MEM and stores the result in MEM.
-• ADD <MEM1> <MEM2>: Add the value in MEM2 to MEM1 and store the result in MEM1.
+ADD: Adds the value of MEM2 to MEM1, storing the result in MEM1.
-• SUB <MEM1> <MEM2>: As above, with subtraction.
-• MUL <MEM1> <MEM2>: As above, with multiplication.
-• DIV <MEM1> <MEM2>: As above, with (integer) division.
-Division by zero is considered an error.

-Whenever it encounters a nonsensical situation (syntax error, invalid instruction), it simply replies “I’m afraid I can’t do that” and stops, ignoring all further instructions.
+SUB: Performs subtraction in the same manner as ADD.
+MUL: Multiplies MEM1 by MEM2 and stores the result in MEM1.
+DIV: Performs integer division (MEM1 ÷ MEM2) and stores the result in MEM1.
+Division by zero triggers an error.
+Error Handling:
+Any instruction with invalid syntax or unrecognized commands results in the message:
+"I'm afraid I can't do that", after which execution halts.

-Attempting to set any memory register to a value outside of its supported range of −2^42 and 2^42 is considered an error.
-Attempting to write to P or X is considered an error.
+Register values must remain within the range of −2^42 to 2^42, exceeding this limit is considered an error.

-Also, it is able to do some (conditional) skips:
-• JMP <STEPS>: Skip over the next STEPS instructions.
-If STEPS is negative, go back this many steps.
+Writing to registers P or X is also disallowed.
+Conditional and Unconditional Jumps:
+JMP: Skips forward STEPS instructions; if STEPS is negative, execution moves backward.
+This also updates register P.
-This also modifies P. Explanation: This means that JMP 0 is a “no-op” (it skips zero instructions) and JMP -1 is an infinite loop.
+Example: JMP 0 acts as a no-op, while JMP -1 creates an infinite loop.
-• JMPR <MEM>: Perform a JMP where STEPS equals the value of MEM.
+JMPR: Performs a JMP where STEPS is determined by MEM.
-• JZ <MEM> <STEPS>: If the value of MEM is zero, perform JMP STEPS.
+JZ: If MEM holds zero, performs JMP STEPS.
-• JLT <MEM1> <MEM2> <STEPS>: If the value of MEM1 is less than the value of MEM2, perform JMP STEPS.
+JLT: If MEM1 is less than MEM2, executes JMP STEPS.

-The end of the program is indicated by END.
+Program Termination:
+Execution stops when encountering the END instruction.

 Example input:
 LOADI C 1
 PRINT C
 ADD A C
 LOADI B 100
 JLT A B -3
 PRINT A
 LOADI C 1
 ADD A C
 JMP -1
 PRINT A
 END

 Example output:
 1
 100
 I'm afraid I can't do that